LZ-LAB/HyVRANet/README.md

-This paper has been submitted to KDD 2026.
+This paper has been submitted to SIGIR 2026.

 All local experiments are obtained on 4*NVIDIA GeForce RTX 3090 GPUs and PyTorch 1.12.0.